Brigad/monorepo-workshop/README.md

 Depending on the "moduleSuffixes" configuration of the project, TypeScript will resolve the correct types for the imported component, respecting the order of the suffixes.

-But what if the current project doesn't have a fixed platform?
-We should improve that!
+But what if the current project doesn't have a fixed platform like our `util-shared` package?
+We will improve that in the next step!

 ## 4 - Building our design system (Box, Stack, Inline, Button)